Last updated on 4/3/2020 with:

 For a detailed guide on the CARES act please visit the U.S. Senate Committee on Small Business and Entrepreneurship’s guide for small business owners here: Small Business Owner’s Guide to the CARES Act

-You can help yourself prepare by using this checklist from the Chamber of Commerce and contacting your local lender.
+You can help yourself prepare by using this checklist from the Chamber of Commerce PDF and contacting your local lender.

 Payments and Fees